danielendeg/nugetpackageupdate/specs/DICOM/UPS-RS/ups-rs.md

 ## Microsoft / OSS Requirements
 - Implement UPS-RS support as per the DICOM standard and not specific to any single customer.
 - Create a solution that is scabale to all customers
-- Expose the feature via feature flag.
+- Expose the feature via feature flag and it can be enabled by default.
 - Not all part of the UPS-RS standard needs to be implemented.
 SCU/SCP not required to implement all the SOP Classes.
 Can implement SOP Classes based on the operations it needs.

 ## UPS-RS